Know Thy Self

 “But now you are making the pain even worse, and without my leg I can’t walk!
 Please stop that and put me down!”

-But instead of developing mind to its fullest capacity, the west became afraid of it when dreams and fantasies turned into nightmares.
+But instead of developing mind to its fullest capacity, the West became afraid of it when dreams and fantasies turned into nightmares.
 Subsequently mind got hijacked by exactly that institution designated for its development: religion.
 For even though in their esotericism Roman Catholicism, Christianity and Islam, resemble the religions of Asia, Africa and the Americas in many remarkable ways, in terms of organizational structure they resemble the hierarchy of a medieval kingdom or current nation state – complete with propaganda, oppression and punishments for those who won’t play by their rules.
 They’ve essentially become political organizations with similar goals: power and the biggest chunk of wealth for the top dogs.
 And that means for the majority of people that they are merely allowed to utilize their minds (and bodies) solely for the benefit of whoever is in charge.

 Yet somewhere in the development of mind we chose to concentrate solely on developing our intellect, with which we could manipulate the world outside of ourselves; but somehow the development of becoming knowledgeable about our internal world practically came to a standstill.[3]
-In the west we have, in other words, developed technologically & materialistically to unprecedented highs, but spiritually, emotionally & morally we stopped developing around the age of a toddler.
-Practically that means the most sophisticated technological devices and weaponry are being handled by people with an overdeveloped intellect, but with the spiritual, emotional & moral – hence human – skills of a two year old.
-It’s exactly for this reason why the little boy is convinced he’s doing the right thing by tearing off the grasshoppers legs, and why certain groups and individuals are convinced that everyone else should abide by their rules – no matter the cost or consequences.
+In the West we have, in other words, developed technology and industry to unprecedented heights, but spiritually, emotionally & morally, we stopped developing around the age of a toddler.
+Practically that means that the most sophisticated technological devices and weaponry are being handled by people with an overdeveloped intellect, but with the spiritual, emotional & moral – hence human – skills of a three year old.

-Yet nothing of a kind seems to be happening in the west.
-Technological advancements follow each other in rapid succession, and in most western oriented countries education is mostly oriented on knowing the outside world (both of which the general quality appears to worsen).
-Furthermore higher education becomes less and less accessible for a rapidly growing number of students.
 These observations are an adequate indication that the powers that be are only interested in breeding one type of humans: obedient workers.[4]
 That statement is reinforced by the fact that no single western state or society has ever provided education for all ages, which would be a true sign of an enlightened society: a place where people would be stimulated to keep developing themselves throughout their lives, instead of merely stimulating them into buying more stuff or convincing (or forcing) them into waging senseless wars.[5]

-Nevertheless, every society is ultimately made up of individual people and simultaneous with the development of mind arose the development of personal choice.
-That means each and every one of us has the ability to choose to stay in a poisonous situation or step out of it.
-However, the ability to choose requires a matured spiritual, emotional, and moral development, which is obviously something a toddler lacks.
-A toddler is by default still completely dependent on its environment, and is therefore incapable of making a mature, well informed, and free decision about anything.
-Therefore most western adults, having never passed the toddler stage when it comes to spiritual, emotional, and moral development, will always feel trapped in situations they find themselves in as adults.
-If they’re lucky, it’s a situation that’s both physically and mentally stimulating.
-Yet the reality for most is to be trapped either in a completely numbing workplace, a sterile marriage, or both, or worse.
+A toddler is by default still completely dependent on its environment, and is therefore incapable of making mature, well informed, and free decisions about anything.
+Since most of us never passed the toddler stage when it comes to spiritual, emotional, and moral development, we will forever feel a sense of imprisonment in any situation that we find ourselves in as adults.
+If we’re lucky, it’s a situation that’s both physically and mentally stimulating.
+Yet the reality for most is to feel trapped either in a numbing workplace, sterile relationships, both, or worse.

 Be all that as it may, there is a good chance that at some point in life many of us actually get the ‘philosophical itch’ by which we begin to wonder: Is this really all there is to life?
 Am I really happy or am I merely saying I’m happy because that’s what’s expected of me?
 How do I know if and when I’m using the talents of my particular body and mind?
 How can I find out what stimulates me and what numbs me?
 Why does my environment find it difficult when I’m sad or angry?
 Do I find others difficult when they are sad or angry?
 How many opinions have I obtained through study or experience and how many were spoon-fed by my environment while growing up?
 And if there are not many I’ve obtained through study or experience, meaning that most of my opinions are not my own, who’s life am I actually living then?